WonderTix/WonderTix/README.md

 # WonderTix

+For the most current stable version see the 'main' branch.

 ## Overview
 Wondertix is a full-featured ticket sales plaform and CRM built for Portland Playhouse.
 It consists of a ticketing frontend, and ticketing and CRM administrative panels and will serve a variety of purposes, from managing email campaigns, to managing ticket sales.